-Go to https://graduate.rice.edu/forms and download most current version.
+Go to https://graduate.rice.edu/forms Graduate and Postdoctoral Studies and download most current version.

-Graduate and Postdoctoral Studies

-CANDIDACY MASTER'S DEGREE (G-1) Check one box: Deadline to turn in this form: Check one box: □ December conferral Deadline: Oct 31 □ Master's of Arts (MA) □ May conferral Deadline: Feb 28 □ Master's of Science (MS) This degree will be conferred only if the following conditions are satisfied by the Candidate: 1.
-Student must be registered for the semester in which the award is to be made.
+CANDIDACY MASTER'S DEGREE (G-1)

+Check one box: Deadline to turn in this form: Check one box: December conferral - Deadline: Oct 31 Master's of Arts (MA) May conferral Deadline: Feb 28 Master's of Science (MS)

+This degree will be conferred only if the following conditions are satisfied by the Candidate:

+1. Student must be registered for the semester in which the award is to be made.

 2. Ph.D. candidacy must have been approved prior to or in conjunction with submission of this petition form.

 3. This form must be returned to the Graduate and Postdoctoral Studies office by October 31 for December conferral or February 28 for May conferral.

-Name of Candidate Student ID: Department Name: Statement of Candidate: I wish to accept the Master's Degree.
-Signature of Candidate ☐ I have submitted An Application for Degree with the Registrar's Office (available through your ESTHER account) on or before the deadlines listed above.
-Signature of Department Chair: Date GPS Approval and Certification (Initial) Date
+Graduate Studies Procedural Handbook 2018-2019

+Page 31